How to Get Free Diapers for Your Baby

 And if you can’t find a swap in your area, you can always return unopened packs of diapers to the store and exchange them for the size you need.

 Cloth diapers are gaining popularity for being a non-toxic, chlorine-free, and more affordable long-term diapering option.
-They can cost more upfront, but they can reduce your total spending on diapers by a third.
+They can cost more upfront, but they can reduce your total spending on diapers.
 And if you reuse them for another baby, you could potentially eliminate your entire diaper budget.

 If you’re looking for free cloth diapers, try asking friends on Facebook or sewing your own cloth diapers with free patterns and materials you have around the house.